-North Slope is a 4.3 mile loop trail located near Brevard, North Carolina that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, trail running, and mountain biking and is best used from October until April.
+North Slope is a 3.9 mile moderately trafficked loop trail located near Brevard, North Carolina that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is best used from March until October.

 This is my "go to" hike in Pisgah.
 The trail head is beyond the entrance to the campground.
 Park at the Art Loeb lot and head over there -- chat with the friendly rangers who are checking in the campers.
 You'll eventually come to a parking area on the left with two information signs.
 The trail head is past the furthest sign...around the rest rooms for the campground.
 You used to be able to go through the amphitheater to get to the trail, but they've routed hikers around it...a little confusing, but just keep going through the camping area to reach the new trailhead.